nhm-herpetology/museum-NGS-training/Unit_03/Molecular_Lab/README.md

 6 | 8 C| Infinity
 >*Steps 3-5 should be repeated 12 times.

 4. Insert the PCR mixture into the thermal cycler and run the program.
-Once completed, remove from the thermal cyvler and transfer to a 1.5 mL tube.
+Once completed, remove from the thermal cycler and transfer to a 1.5 mL tube.

-5.
+5. Add 90 uL of Serapure solution to the post-PCR sample.

   </details>